 The Bose SoundSport Free are good headphones for sports and have a good audio reproduction for critical listening.
 They're comfortable earbuds with a semi-open design for runners but this also makes them a bit worse for commuting since they do not block a lot of noise.
-Unfortunately, they are a lot bulkier than other truly wireless designs, and they have a few bugs when pairing with new devices.
+Unfortunately, they are a lot bulkier than other truly wireless designs, and they also have a few bugs with their wireless connection.

 - Great audio reproduction.

 - Stable and comfortable fit.